 5-year fixed mortgage rates: Quick facts

-Just under two-thirds of all mortgage requests made on Ratehub.ca in 2022 were for 5-year fixed mortgages
+Four out of five of all mortgage requests made on Ratehub.ca from January - December 2023 were for 5-year fixed-rate mortgages

 - Mortgage rate is fixed over a 5-year term

 - 5-year mortgage rates are driven by 5-year government bond yields

 What makes a 5-year fixed-rate mortgage right for me?

 Generally, a fixed-rate mortgage is a good choice if you are risk-averse and don’t want to deal with the stress that could come with a variable rate if the prime rate goes up over time and your mortgage payment increases.
 Before committing to a 5-year mortgage, you need to think about your personal situation today and going forward.
 If you are likely to move, change jobs, or otherwise embark on any life changes that may affect your ability or desire to remain in the home you are purchasing, you need to take this into account when selecting the mortgage that’s right for you.

 While it’s always desirable to obtain the best mortgage rate, in today’s historically high rate environment, the quest to find the lowest rate seems more important than ever.
 It also means that one needs to be vigilant about choosing the right mortgage for your needs.
 The lowest rate that you see advertised may not be what you want, because it could well be for a restricted mortgage.
 Although the low rates of a restricted mortgage may catch your eye, it’s important to understand the drawbacks.
 A full feature mortgage will have a higher interest rate, but it will also have a number of features that make it very desirable, including: